-The Learning Support Department has rooms suitable for individual and small group work within a group of recently refurbished buildings that also provide accommodation for the school's Nexus Academy.
+The Learning Support Department has spaces in various parts of the school for individual and small group work, and can also access rooms within the school's Nexus Academy.

 There is wheelchair access to the ground floor of the main school building.
 There are three lifts located across the school to allow for access to the first floor of the building for those pupils with mobility problems.
 There are also toilet facilities for people with mobility problems.